What are Jewel Bearings in a watch and why are they crucial?

 Cross section of jewels bearings in mechanical watches

 A bit of history

 Before the invention of jewels, metal pivots and bearings rubbing against each other was a major concern for watchmakers, leading to severe damages in movements, specifically with oil aging over time.

 At the beginning of the 18th century, Swiss mathematician and astronomer Nicolas Fatio de Duillier invented a technique to drill hard stones with precision, in order to use them as bearings in mechanical watches.
 Originally, the jewels were made with garnets (which were much cheaper and available than rubies), sapphire, rubies or even diamonds (which have been used by Abraham Louis Breguet).
 Yet, the amount of work needed to drill such stones limited their use to high quality watches only.
 To the point that, over the years, clients associated jewels (and the number of jewels) with high grade watches, all the more that the movement of complicated watches tend to require more of them.
 For instance, to import watch movements to the USA, these are required to be marked to show “in words the number of jewels, if any, serving a mechanical purpose as frictional bearings”.

 Jewel, synthetic ruby ©Pierhor

-In the late 18th century, French chemist Pierre Victor Louis de Verneuil invented the flame fusion process, allowing to produce artificial corundum (sapphire or rubies).
+In the late 18th century, French chemist Auguste Victor Louis de Verneuil invented the flame fusion process, allowing to produce artificial corundum (sapphire or rubies).
 This inventions allows to manufacture large quantities of artificial stones, more homogeneous than natural ones, making jewel bearings much cheaper.